OsmosysSoftware/osmo-x/.github/PULL_REQUEST_TEMPLATE/pull_request_template_portal.md

 ### Pre-requisites

-- [ ] I have gone through the Contributing guidelines for [Submitting a Pull Request (PR)](../../CONTRIBUTING.md#submitting-a-pull-request-pr) and ensured that this is not a duplicate PR.
+- [ ] I have gone through the Contributing guidelines for [Submitting a Pull Request (PR)](https://github.com/OsmosysSoftware/osmo-x/blob/main/CONTRIBUTING.md#-submitting-a-pull-request-pr) and ensured that this is not a duplicate PR.
+- [ ] I have performed unit testing for the new feature added or updated to ensure the new features added are working as expected.
-- [ ] I have performed preliminary testing to ensure that any existing features are not impacted and any new features are working as expected.
+- [ ] I have performed preliminary testing to ensure that any existing features are not impacted and any new features are working as expected as a whole.

 ### PR Details